 But both companies have this way of charging for subscribers that, in my opinion, "hurt" their customers, especially small businesses - will expand this note on the pricing section.

-3) AWeber vs Mailchimp - Time to talk about Prices
+3) AWeber vs Mailchimp - Which offers better pricing?

 Time for the pricing talk, usually, people hate them or love them and there is no single soul that stays in between.
 You will find here a quick guide on how email marketing pricing is done.

 Mailchimp has one of the most generous free forever plan out there, giving you the possibility to have 2000 contacts and 10000 total sends - that would be like 5 broadcast emails per month to your audience of 2000 contacts.

 But there is really one problem with this Mailchimp pricing, besides the Free account, everything varies, and they can get expensive really quick if your subscribers start growing big.

 Mailchimp's Essentials plan is cheaper than AWeber when you have 500 subscribers, then their pricing starts to level up until 10000 subscribers, and after that AWeber is clearly cheaper.

 I promised in the last section to talk about it, so I will talk about it now.